ballerina-platform/module-ballerinax-azure.eventhub/Package.md

 }
 ```

-5. Sending a batch event to partition.
+6. Sending a batch event with partition key.
 ```ballerina
 import ballerinax/azure_eventhub as eventhub;